sarata00/SBI_Project/README.md

 # Introduction

-"Program name" is a machine learning predictor of protein ligand binding site.
+Bind-Pred is a machine learning predictor of protein ligand binding site.
 It takes as input a protein structure ini PDB format and produce as output a list of aminoacids involved in the binding site and a `.cmd`file that allows us to visualize the predicted binding site with a molecular graphic software such as Chimera.

 This program is tested in Linux and macOS using the `bash`command line to execute the program.

 # Requeriments

 It is reconmendable to create a new enviroment in conda to install all the dependencies and execute the program.
-This program has been developed using the Python 3.9.12 version.
+This program has been developed using the Python 3.10.8 version.

 * [**Biopython**](https://anaconda.org/conda-forge/biopython), The Biopython Project is an international association of developers of freely available Python tools for computational molecular biology.